 - Have a well-diversified portfolio.
 When starting your investment journey, you should ensure you have a well-diversified portfolio that helps reduce portfolio volatility.
 The assets will compensate for each other’s performance in a diversified portfolio.

-What are the best investment strategies in volatile market?
+What are the best investment strategies in a volatile market?

 1. Index fund